RepoForks/varunest.github.io/_posts/2015-02-11-creating-ca-and-self-signed-certificates.markdown

 This command will issue you **server.crt** which will be valid for 999 days.
 And voilà you have server certificate which is issued by you :D.

-Now, configure your Server for SSL traffic with the `server.key` and `server.crt` and install `rootCA.crt` on your browser so that your browser identifies your CA and hence allows your Server to exchange data with your browser.
+Now, [install your Root Certificate]({{site.url}}/_posts/installing-root-ca-certificate-in-mac-osx/) in any system to make it trust the certificates issue by you.
+Finally, configure your local Apache server for SSL traffic with the `server.key` and `server.crt` to test if it allows ssl traffic on that domain.